ychibout/ripe_atlas_project/README.md

 $ apt-get install nodejs
 ```

 Finally, a MongoDB database, connected with the node.js server, will storage data sent from the stream API.
-We use the node.js API of MongoDB, named Mongoose.
+We use the node.js API of MongoDB, named Mongoose, and the Python API, named PyMongo.

 Install of MongoDB: